agnwinds/unit_tests/README.md

 This repository contains unit tests for the Monte Carlo radiative transfer code PYTHON, hosted at https://github.com/agnwinds/python.

+Fundamentally, this code allows one to run a series of models which should be well understood and fairly stable.
+Once they are run they can be compared to the latest release outputs which are stored in **outputs_release/**

 ### Usage

 First, go to $PYTHON and check out the version of python you'd like to test.
 Compile it.